2014 pro-Russian unrest in Ukraine: Public opinion in Ukraine

 In an opinion poll conducted from 14 to 26 March by the International Republican Institute, 26–27% of those polled in southern and eastern Ukraine viewed the Euromaidan protests as a coup d'état.
 Only 5% of respondents in eastern Ukraine felt that Russian-speakers were 'definitely' under pressure or threat.
-13% of respondents in southern Ukraine and 22% in eastern Ukraine viewed Russia's actions in Crimea as protecting Russian-speaking citizens of Ukraine, with 37% and 30% viewing them as invasion and occupation.In the poll, 22% of those in southern Ukraine, and 26% of those in eastern Ukraine, supported the idea of federalization for the country; 69% of southerners and 53% of easterners supported Ukraine remaining as a unitary state; and only 2% of southerners and 4% of easterners supported separatism.
+13% of respondents in southern Ukraine and 22% in eastern Ukraine viewed Russia's actions in Crimea as protecting Russian-speaking citizens of Ukraine, with 37% and 30% viewing them as invasion and occupation, respectively.
+In the poll, 22% of those in southern Ukraine and 26% of those in eastern Ukraine supported the idea of federalization for the country; 69% of southerners and 53% of easterners supported Ukraine remaining as a unitary state; and only 2% of southerners and 4% of easterners supported separatism.
 59% of those polled in eastern Ukraine would have liked to join the Russian-led customs union, while only 22% were in favour of joining the European Union.
 37% of southerners preferred to join this customs union, while 29% were in favour of joining the EU.
-90% of those polled in western Ukraine wanted to enter an economic union with EU, while only 4% favoured the customs union led by Russia.
+90% of those polled in western Ukraine wanted to enter an economic union with the EU, while only 4% favoured the customs union led by Russia.
 Among all the Ukrainians polled overall, 34% favoured joining the North Atlantic Treaty Organization, while 44% were against joining it.
-In eastern Ukraine and southern Ukraine, only 14% and 11% of the respondents respectively favour joining NATO, while 67% and 52% oppose joining it.
+In eastern Ukraine and southern Ukraine, only 14% and 11% of the respondents, respectively, favour joining NATO, while 67% and 52% oppose joining it.
 72% of people polled in eastern Ukraine thought that the country was going in the wrong direction, compared with only 36% in western Ukraine.